Indications of Windows Media Player Cannot Play the File Error

 File formats that are supported by Windows Media Player are:

-Note: Windows Media Player supports files created with Apple QuickTime version 1 and 2.
-Windows Media Player doesn’t supports the .ra, .rm and .ram file formats.
+Note: Windows Media Player supports files created with Apple QuickTime versions 1 and 2.
+Windows Media Player doesn’t support the .ra, .rm, and .ram file formats.

 Method 2: Reinstall Windows Media Player